CopperSpice API 1.9.2

 QObject is the primary class in the CopperSpice Object Model.
 A central aspect of this model is the mechanism for communicating between objects.
 This is accomplished using Signals and Slots.
 A signal can be connected to a slot by using connect() and removed using disconnect().
 To avoid endless notification loops signals can be temporarily blocked with blockSignals().
 The protected methods connectNotify() and disconnectNotify() may be overridden to track connections.

+QObject keeps track of children in an object tree.
+When creating a QObject the parent object can be passed to the constructor.
+The child object constructor will automatically add the new object as a child of the given parent.
 The parent will automatically delete its children when it is destroyed.
 Both the parent and child must inherit from QObject.
 From the parent object you can search for a child or grandchild object by name or type by using findChild() or findChildren().

 Every object has an objectName() and its class name can be found via the corresponding metaObject().
 The class name is found by calling QMetaObject::className().
 You can determine whether the object inherits from another class in the QObject inheritance hierarchy by using inherits().
+When an object is deleted it emits a destroyed() signal.
+You can receive this signal to clear any references to the deleted object.

 QObjects can receive events through event() and filter the events of other objects.
 Refer to installEventFilter() and eventFilter() for details.
-A convenience method called childEvent() can be reimplemented to receive child events.
+A method called childEvent() can be reimplemented to receive child events.
 QObject provides basic timer support.
 Refer to QTimer for high-level support for timers.

 The CS_OBJECT macro is mandatory for any object which implements signals, slots, or properties.
 This macro is required in all subclasses of QObject regardless of whether or not they actually use signals, slots, or properties.